About the Program

 May I visit campus to learn more?

 For students interested in an in-person visit, the best time to come to campus will be after admissions decisions are announced.
 We will share information about campus visits in conjunction with letters of acceptance.
 Admission decisions are based on the materials provided with your application and a pre-interview is not required.
-The department is also happy to answer questions that you might have about the program via phone or email.
+The department is also happy to answer questions that you might have about the program via phone, email, or video call.

-If you are in the area and would like to visit campus prior to being admitted, please contact the student services administrator for an appointment and we will do our best to accommodate you.
+If you are in the area and would like to visit campus prior to being admitted, please contact email@example.com for an appointment and we will do our best to accommodate you.
 We typically cannot guarantee meetings with specific faculty members, due to hectic teaching, research, and travel schedules.

 Where can current students learn more about program requirements and policies?